Canopy Security · UX Design & Research

 Explicit data transparency over vague reassurance

 I could have gone with a generic 'Your data will be deleted' message.
-Instead I built a full list of what gets erased: name, email, device info, activity history, emergency history, support data.
-It added a step but massively reduced anxiety.
+Instead I built a full itemized list: name, email, device info, activity history, emergency history, support data.
+It added a screen but massively reduced anxiety.
 Users who know exactly what's happening feel in control.
 Users who don't, don't.

 02